honeynet/honeynet.org/content/gsoc/gsoc-2024/ideas.md

 This page contains a list of potential project ideas that we are keen to develop during GSoC 2024.
 If you would like to apply as a GSoC student, please follow these two steps to get started:

 1. Read through this page and identify the project ideas you find interesting.
 Play around with our tools!
-2. Join us on Slack and talk to your potential mentors on [Discord](https://discord.gg/68B8Ru5fSU)
+2. Join us on Discord and talk to your potential mentors on [Discord](https://discord.gg/68B8Ru5fSU)

 If there are any questions, please don’t hesitate and get in touch! 🙂